Reupenny/Triathlete-Plus--Ara-Project/README.md

   Serves the production build locally for previewing.
 - `npm start`
   Starts a local HTTPS server for the PWA.
-This is needed for the service worker and other PWA features. for this to work, you will need to have created a local SSL certificate and have it located in a folder called `security` and have them named `localhost.crt` and `localhost.key`
+This is needed for the service worker and other PWA features.
+   For this to work, you will need to have created a local SSL certificate and have it located in a folder called `security` and have them named `localhost.crt` and `localhost.key`

 ## Screenshots